paopre/Spontini/README.md

 #'( - \CS )
 ```

 The **\CS** marker separates the columns of the table.
-Press **Ctrl-3** keys to add a column to the table.
+Move the cursor on the first row of the table and press **Ctrl-3** keys to add a column.
 To delete a column, use the block-selection mode by holding down the **Alt** key and selecting the column with the mouse.

 The first row of the table defines the notes of the upper staff, the second row the notes of the lower staff.
 The last line defines the position of the cross-staff beams: